Urinary tract pain constantly. Causes of bladder pain in women

 Bladder pain in women and men

-According to statistics, bladder diseases are much more common in women than in men, due to the structure of the body of the fairer sex.
-Especially often the bladder hurts in pregnant women, as the growing fetus begins to put pressure on the organ.
+According to statistics, bladder diseases are much more common in women than in men, which is due to the structure of the body of the fairer sex.
+The bladder hurts especially often in pregnant women, as the growing fetus begins to put pressure on the organ.

-In men, the bladder hurts most often due to diseases of the prostate gland (prostate adenoma, prostatitis), as well as problems with the excretory system.
-If kidney stones or pyelonephritis are found in a man, in addition to severe pain, chills, fever and body temperature rise.
+In men, bladder pain is most often due to diseases of the prostate gland (prostate adenoma, prostatitis), as well as when problems arise with the excretory system.
+When kidney stones or pyelonephritis are detected in a man, in addition to severe pain, chills, fever and increased body temperature occur.

-In women, the main causes of bladder pain are ectopic pregnancy and diseases of the internal genital organs, such as:
+In women, the main reasons for bladder pain are ectopic pregnancy and diseases of the internal genital organs, such as:

 • Endocervicitis;